-Use with Web Wizard

-ClearSite "SiteName"

-"SiteName"

-The name of the site to clear, as specified in the matching Site/ match.

-EndSite block that will be reset to initial.

-Used to clear the 'matched' status for a given site.
-This allows initial sites to match again and causes recent and subsequent sites to fail to in the line before the ClearSite command.
+Use with Web Wizard 6.0 or later SecureLogin version Type Action Usage ClearSite "SiteName" "SiteName" Arguments The name of the site to clear, as specified in the matching Site/ EndSite block that will be reset to initial.
+Description Used to clear the 'matched' status for a given site.
+This allows initial sites to match again and causes recent and subsequent sites to fail to match.
+The ClearSite command needs to have the complete URL specified in the line before the ClearSite command.